 Plains garter snakes may be preyed on by birds of prey, such as red-shouldered hawks, Swainson's hawks, kestrels, and northern harriers.
 Other predators include foxes, coyotes, striped skunks, mink, domestic cats, and milk snakes.
 Humans also sometimes kill prairie garter snakes.
 These garter snakes will bite, emit a foul smell, or defecate to discourage predators.
 Their lateral stripes make them difficult to see in their grassy habitats and as they move.
 Plains garter snakes also have a series of antipredator displays that they will use, including hiding their heads, striking with the mouth closed or open, coiling or balling up their bodies, extending the body flat, and waving the tail.
 (Ernst and Ernst, 2003)

 Plains garter snakes are important predators of amphibians, earthworms, leeches, and other animals in their prairie habitats.
 (Ernst and Ernst, 2003)

 There are no adverse effects of plains garter snakes on humans.
 These are nonvenomous snakes that are shy and retiring, in general, although they will bite if threatened.
 (Ernst and Ernst, 2003)

 Plains garter snakes are important members of the native prairie habitats they are found in.

 Plains garter snakes are not considered threatened, although regional populations may be vulnerable.
 They are considered endangered in Ohio and a species of concern in Arkansas.
+(Ernst and Ernst, 2003)

-Tanya Dewey, University of Michigan
+Tanya Dewey (author), University of Michigan-Ann Arbor.

 Ernst, C., E. Ernst.
 2003.
 Snakes of the United States and Canada.
 Washington, D.C.: Smithsonian Books.